directeye/docsy/content/en/docs/engoo_photos/_index.md

 I'm crafting scripts for 1-minute speeches by describing picture prompts featured on Engoo.

-ChatGPT is aiding me in composing these scripts, each restricted to 130 words to fit the timeframe.
+ChatGPT is aiding me in composing these scripts, each restricted to about 130 words to fit the timeframe.